How/when did you start writing poetry?

 How were you able to get a publisher to work with you?

 I knew I wanted to go with a publisher the second time around, in hopes of furthering my career as a writer, but I wasn't totally sure how to do it.
 A lot of publishers don't allow unsolicited proposals.
-Thankfully, two agents from Folio Literary Management reached out to me, and got my book in the hands of the biggest publishers in the game.
+Thankfully, two agents from Folio Literary Management reached out to me via email, and got my book in the hands of the “Big 5” publishers.
 After lots of (nerve-wracking, but totally exciting) conference calls and negotiations, I decided to publish with Gallery Books, an imprint of Simon & Schuster.
 It all fell in to place kind of perfectly and I feel so lucky to have such an awesome team!

 Are you in college?

-Yes, I currently take classes online and am pursuing a degree in Studio & Digital Arts: Graphic Design.
+Yes, I currently take classes online and am pursuing a degree in Studio & Digital Arts: Graphic Design with a minor in Creative Writing.

 How do you pronounce your last name?